-- Increase of non-taxable personal deductions to HRK 4,900 (EUR 650\); - Decrease of the 20% personal income tax rate to 10% and the 30% tax rate to 25%; - Application of the maximum monthly and the maximum annual bases in the calculation of healthcare insurance;
+- Increase of non-taxable personal deductions to EUR 650; - Decrease of income tax rate from 20% to 10% and from 30% to 25%; - The application of the maximum monthly and maximum annual bases in the calculation of healthcare insurance contributions.

-The increase of non-taxable personal deductions to HRK 4,900 (EUR 650), together with the proposed changes in personal income tax rates, would provide the working population with a higher disposable income, along with the expected increase in consumption and greater economic activity.
+The increase of non-taxable personal deductions to EUR 650, together with the proposed changes in personal income tax rates, would provide the working population with a higher disposable income, along with the expected increase in consumption and greater economic activity.